-Complete the Research and Related Budget form in accordance with the instructions on the form (Activate Help Mode to see instructions) and the following instructions.
-You must complete a separate budget for the support requested (one budget for the applicant and a budget for each subawardee).
+A separate budget form must be completed by the applicant and each subawardee for the support requested.
 The form will generate a cumulative budget for the total project period.
-You must complete all the mandatory information on the form before the NEXT PERIOD button is activated.
-You may request funds under any of the categories (other than "Participant/Trainee Support Costs") listed as long as the item and amount are necessary to perform the proposed work, meet all the criteria for allowability under the applicable Federal cost principles, and are not prohibited by the funding restrictions in this announcement (See PART IV, G).
+You must complete all the mandatory information on the form before the "NEXT PERIOD" button is activated.
+You may request funds under any of the categories (other than "Participant/Trainee Support Costs") listed as long as the item and amount are necessary to perform the proposed work, meets all the criteria for allowability under the applicable Federal cost principles, and are not prohibited by the funding restrictions in this announcement (See PART IV, section G).

-Budget Justification (Field K on the form).
+Budget Justification (Field K on the form)

-Provide the required supporting information for all proposed costs (See R&R Budget instructions.
-Attach a single budget justification file (will not count in page limit) for the entire project period in Field K. The file automatically carries over to each budget year.
+Provide the required supporting information for all proposed costs (see R&R Budget instructions).
+Attach a single budget justification file that includes the hourly rate and number of proposed hours for the principal investigator and senior/key persons for the entire project period in Field K. The file automatically carries over to each budget year.
 Please note, if you are selected for an award, additional budget information will most likely be required.